d1360cub/Elevator-Pitch/content/elevator-pitch/screens/2___fullstack-developer.md

-# I'm a FullStack Javascript Developer 👨🏻‍💻
+# I'm a FullStack Developer 👨🏻‍💻

-On a daily basis I use: JavaScript (ES6), React, Gatsby, CSS (inJS), GraphQL, just to name the most important bits.
+On a daily basis I use: JavaScript (ES6), React, Node.js, CSS (inJS), MongoDb, just to name the most important bits.